MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent. [[paper]](https://arxiv.org/abs/2207.01560)
+  - Paul Mangold, Aurélien Bellet, Joseph Salmon, Marc Tommasi.
+  - Key Word: Differentially Private Empirical Risk Minimization.
+  - <details><summary>Digest</summary> In this paper, we study differentially private empirical risk minimization (DP-ERM).
+It has been shown that the (worst-case) utility of DP-ERM reduces as the dimension increases.
+This is a major obstacle to privately learning large machine learning models.
+In high dimension, it is common for some model's parameters to carry more information than others.
+To exploit this, we propose a differentially private greedy coordinate descent (DP-GCD) algorithm.
+At each iteration, DP-GCD privately performs a coordinate-wise gradient step along the gradients' (approximately) greatest entry.

 - When Does Differentially Private Learning Not Suffer in High Dimensions? [[paper]](https://arxiv.org/abs/2207.00160)
   - Xuechen Li, Daogao Liu, Tatsunori Hashimoto, Huseyin A. Inan, Janardhan Kulkarni, Yin Tat Lee, Abhradeep Guha Thakurta.
   - Key Word: Differentially Private Learning; Large Language Models.